digital-chemistry-laboratory/morfeus/README.md

 # Acknowledgements

-ᴍᴏʀғᴇᴜs was started by Kjell Jorner as a post doc at AstraZeneca UK in collaboration with the groups of Alán Aspuru-Guzik at the University of Toronto and Matthew Sigman at the University of Utah.
+ᴍᴏʀғᴇᴜs was started by Kjell Jorner as a post doc at AstraZeneca UK in collaboration with the groups of Alán Aspuru-Guzik at the University of Toronto, Matthew Sigman at the University of Utah and Tobias Gensch at TU Berlin.
 In particular, the following people have contributed significantly to developing its functionality:

 * Gabriel dos Passos Gomes
 * Pascal Friedrich